WHERE WE WORK

 The separation that doesn't have to happen.

 A diagnosis arrives and suddenly the conversation is about the condition, not the person.
 A parent's memory begins to shift and the family doesn't know how to be with them the way they used to.
-Someone moves into a care facility and the things that made them themselves — their humor, their music, their way of taking their coffee — don't make it through the door with them.
+Someone moves into a care facility and the things that made them themselves don't make it through the door with them: their humor, their music, their way of taking their coffee.

 These aren't inevitable losses.
 They're the result of environments, systems, and relationships that were built without certain people in mind.
 Not out of cruelty.
 Out of not quite thinking about them.